yukangZhuu/vision-voice-localization-camera/docs/required_submissions/report.md

 # 2. Related Work

 # 3. Technical Approach
 Figure 3.1 shows the overview of the system structure of our device.
 The device has two kinds of inputs: vision input by laptop camera and sound input by Respeaker module, which are respectively sampled for human detection and sound source localization.
+For sound source localization part, the sound signal is first sampled by the 4-microphone array of the Respeaker module, then the microphone data is transmitted to Raspberry Pi Zero, where the data is analyzed and the

+And three main technical approach utilized in our project will be illustrated in details in the following sections.

 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"
     width = "300" height = "200"
-    src="media/figure3.1.png" width = "60%" alt=""/>
+    src="../media/figure3.1.png" width = "60%" alt=""/>
     <br>
     <div style="color:orange; border-bottom: 1px solid #d9d9d9;
     display: inline-block;